christian-chavez/ecuador-inequaliy-tda/readme.md

 ## Usage

-The analysis was used using the following python libraries:
+The analysis was carried out using the following python libraries:
 - Gudhi
 - BioPython